· Updated · By Ryan Solberg, Broker #BK3354351

 Affordability Is the Real Story

-The honest answer is: affordability is the defining constraint in 2025, not rates alone.
-In the Orlando metro, the median household income is around $72,000.
-At today's rates, that income qualifies for roughly a $320,000–$360,000 mortgage.
-Most of the inventory in desirable Orange County zip codes starts at $450,000+.
+The honest answer is: affordability remains the defining constraint in 2026, not rates alone.
+In the Orlando metro, median household income has edged up but the gap with purchase prices has not meaningfully closed.
+At mid-2026 rates, a $72,000–$80,000 household income qualifies for roughly a $320,000–$370,000 mortgage.
+Most of the inventory in desirable Orange County zip codes still starts at $450,000+.
 That gap is real and it's not closing fast.

 First-time buyers are solving it through FHA loans, down payment assistance programs through Orange County's Housing and Community Development office, or buying in markets like Casselberry, Apopka, or south Kissimmee where the price points work.